 - Section I – Background information on the Matco Tools franchise opportunity, including relevant news updates

-- 2018 National Distributor Sales Average for the 1,394 Matco Distributors in the United States who (i) were in business at the beginning of 2018, (ii) were operating at the end of 2018, and (iii) reported sales close-outs at least 48 weeks during 2018
+- 2019 Weekly National Distributor Sales Average for the 1,453 Matco Distributors in the United States who (i) were in business at the beginning of 2019, (ii) were operating at the end of 2019, and (iii) reported sales close-outs at least 48 weeks during 2019

 Section I – Background Information

-2. Once a technician scans a vehicle, the Maximus 3.0 will automatically link the vehicle make, model, and year information, as well as diagnostic reporting, to an exclusive automotive repair database called MaximusFix.
-This database will provide full technical service bulletins, flow charts, wiring diagrams, and other manufacturer documents needed to help the technician get to the fix and efficiently complete the job.
+3. All three subscription configurations are compatible with Matco’s automotive repair database – MaximusFix.
+This database provides technical service bulletins, flow charts, wiring diagrams, and other manufacturer documents needed to help the technician get to the fix and efficiently complete the job.

 Entrepreneur’s Franchise 500

 15. Matco Tools ranked No. 32 on Entrepreneur’s 2020 Franchise 500 list.